DICOM vs PACS: Benefits and Differences in Medical Imaging

 DICOM and PACS help with interoperability in unique ways.

 DICOM guarantees compatibility across imaging devices and systems.
-It acts as a universal translator, letting devices from different makers share data without compatibility issues.
+It acts as a universal translator, allowing devices from different manufacturers to share data without compatibility issues.

 PACS enhances interoperability by integrating with other healthcare IT systems.
 These systems include-